 Can I bring a friend?

 Each reservation fee covers a group of up to 6 people, including children.
+Exceptions are made if a group is comprised of a single family of 2 parents/ guardians and more than 4 children.
 If your group is larger than 6 people, you will need to book an additional campsite.
 Please note, each group of 6 is required to sleep on their registered campsite.

 What happens if it rains?